 We planned to do nine, thick alternating stripes, aiming for the stripes to start and end in the base color – the darker gray.

-After that dried, she did another round of masking tape for the lighter stripes.
+After that dried, another round of masking tape was done for the lighter stripes.
 It was more time-consuming this way, but paint wasn’t wasted.

 The laser level made putting on the masking tape rather simple.
 It hooked onto the wall very easily, so there was no ruler, pencils, or any other contraptions involved – just a little patience 🙂